RipleyHyena/Snowfall/README.md

 ## Adding mods to Snowfall

-All the tools you require to add mods to this list are included in the download.
 If you want some general tips on how to safely mod, visit the [Modding Tutorials](https://github.com/The-Animonculory/Modding-Resources) repository.

 ### Anniversary Edition